Former North standout Gunner Murphy gets new start at Glenville State

 "Welcome [Gunner Murphy] to the Ville" the Glenville's football Twitter account read, with an accompanying video identifying the Barrackville narrative as transferring from Marietta — a true statement, though it was belaying the big story.

-Murphy is preparing for a season of football for the first time since his senior season of high school with team activities already starting with Murphy and his new team.
+Murphy is preparing for a season of football for the first time since his senior season of high school with team activities already starting for Murphy and his new team.

 "Coach [Mike] Kellar recruited me out of high school, and I wanted to try it out again," Murphy said.
 "It's something I want to do.
 I thought about it for awhile, found the process, and I hit up Coach Kellar and he was all for it."